 Targeted Therapy

-Chemotherapy focuses on any cell that grows quickly.
-Cancer cells divide and grow quickly, but so do many healthy cells, including cells in the digestive tract, hair, bone marrow, and blood.
-This can cause multiple side effects.
 In contrast, targeted therapies focus on other specific features of cancer cells.
-In this way, targeted therapy attempts to provide treatment for cancer that does less damage to normal cells and causes fewer side effects.1,2
+In this way, targeted therapy attempts to treat the cancer while doing less damage to normal cells and causing fewer side effects.1

 - HER2-targeting agents